waharnum/first-discovery-server/README.md

 ### Working with the VM ###

 Once you've cloned the repository onto your local system you'll only need to run `vagrant up` to create the vm.
-The server will be accessible on your host machine at `http://localhost:8080`.
+By default, the server will be accessible on your host machine at `http://localhost:8080`.

-If you want to continuously copy over your files as you make edits on your host machine, run `vagrant rsync-auto`.
+**_NOTE_: If you changed the port option, `nodejs_app_tcp_port`, in the vars.yml file or 8080 is already in use on your host machine, the actual URL may be different.**

+Logs output by the VM can be viewed in a web browser at `http://127.0.0.1:19531/entries?_EXE=/usr/bin/node&follow`.